Nvafeomo/Jali/README.md

 Unauthorized copying, modification, distribution, or commercial use is prohibited.
 See [LICENSE](LICENSE) for full terms.

-Third-party dependencies (Spring Boot, Neo4j driver, etc.) remain under their respective open-source licenses.
+Third-party dependencies (Spring Boot, Neo4j driver, and others) remain under their respective open-source licenses.